Tradition. Values. Teamwork.

 Founded on Integrity and Purpose of Mission

 Donahue Schriber is a private real estate investment trust (REIT) with a portfolio of high-quality shopping centers in the Western United States.
 The company has over 50 years of experience in all facets of the shopping center business with a current focus on necessity-based neighborhood, community, and power center formats.
 We have a skilled team of experts in the fields of development, acquisition, leasing, construction, asset management, and marketing.
-Donahue Schriber owns and operates 60 shopping centers located throughout California, Oregon, and Washington.
+Donahue Schriber owns and operates over 50 shopping centers located throughout California, Oregon, and Washington.

 Donahue Schriber was originally established as John S. Griffith & Co. in 1947.
 John S. Griffith & Co. was a pioneer in shopping center development and created one of Southern California’s first regional malls, which set the stage for the explosive levels of retail growth that followed.
 Mr. Donahue and Mr. Schriber both started their careers at Coldwell Banker in Newport Beach.
 In the late 1960s, they joined John S. Griffith & Co. as capital market and leasing specialists which ultimately lead to two decades of development of some of the most recognized shopping centers in Southern California.
 In 1976, Messrs.
 Donahue and Schriber acquired John S. Griffith & Co. and in 1981 changed the name to Donahue Schriber.